 Disability Services is not involved with roommate selection.
 You must indicate your preference on the housing application.
 Roommates must be mutually agreed upon and all roommates must submit applications and deposits in order for Housing to honor requests.
-For more information, visit the Assignments Office.
+For more information, contact the Assignments Office.

 I want a single dorm room because I'm afraid I will not be able to study or concentrate with roommates around.
 What do I do?

 While living with roommates can be challenging, there are many resources for students living on campus.
 Within every residence hall there are quiet study areas.
 Additionally, Atkins Library is in close proximity to many residence halls and is a great place to study.
 Any student can apply for a single room assignment for additional charges.
 For more information please contact Housing and Residence Life.

 What if I have a temporary condition such as a broken arm or leg?

 Although a temporary condition, such as a broken arm or leg, does not typically meet the definition of a disability under the Americans with Disabilities Act, we may still be able to provide some short-term support to assist you.
 You must first submit documentation.
 If approved, assistance will be time specific and directly linked to the impact of your condition.
 For more information, go to the Temporary Condition page.

 How do I find out who my assigned Disability Services counselor is?

 Students who register with Disability Services are welcome to meet with any counselor they choose.
 This allows the student to access appointments that fit into their schedule and does not limit them to one counselor.
 However, if you have a preference, please make that known when scheduling your appointment.
 For more information, visit the Individual Appointments and Consultation page .

 Can I go to my DS counselor for academic advising?